 2. The prosecution failed to provide any evidence for 11 of the 16 charges brought against him.

-3. At the trial three witnesses claimed to identify Mark Marku by face and body type in three separate robberies, although Mark Marku is 178cm of medium build with no particular or rare physical features and all of the witnesses confirmed the raiders wore masks making it impossible to identify the perpetrators of the robberies by their facial features.
+3. At the trial three witnesses claimed to identify Mark Marku by face or body type in three separate robberies, although Mark Marku is 178cm of medium build with no particular or rare physical features and all of the witnesses confirmed the raiders wore masks making it impossible to identify the perpetrators of the robberies by their facial features.

 4. A DNA report claiming to have found Mark’s DNA on a pair of rubber gloves was used to convict Mark of a robbery on the 5th of June 2010 (a date he can prove he was in Ireland).
 Of nearly 100 items tested, the search and seizure report for the glove is the only one that does not exist, so the location, date and time of their discovery cannot be confirmed.